-Recruited during a national search, Berman currently serves as the Director of Academic and Bar Success at the nonprofit AccessLex Center for Legal Education Excellence.
-Berman established and now leads empirical research initiatives and grant funding programs to assist law schools nationwide in improving bar passage and student success outcomes.
-Berman conceived, founded, and serves as Managing Editor of Raising the Bar, a quarterly publication dedicated to the civil exchange of evidence-based thought regarding law student success and the bar exam.
-Berman was r
+Before that Berman served as the Director of Academic and Bar Success at the nonprofit AccessLex Center for Legal Education Excellence.
+Berman established and led empirical research initiatives and grant funding programs to assist law schools nationwide in improving bar passage and student success outcomes.
+Berman conceived, founded, and served as Managing Editor of Raising the Bar, a quarterly publication dedicated to the civil exchange of evidence-based thought regarding law student success and the bar exam.

 Berman attended the UCLA School of Law for her JD, and received a BA from the University of California at Santa Barbara, where she graduated Phi Beta Kappa, with Distinction in both the Political Science and French Literature majors.